gagle/apdex-board/README.md

 npm build
 ```

 The artifacts will be generated under `/dist` folder.

+## 4. Run

-To open the webapp and host the generated files in a local web server for testing purposes, run: `npm run start:build`.
+- To open the webapp and host the generated files in a local web server for testing purposes, run: `npm run start:build`.
 Open the browser and go to `localhost:4000`.
+- To serve the json data, run the command `npm run start:server`.
+This will start a Hapijs server. `GET /` will return the data.

 ## 4. Local development

-Start listening on a dev server on `localhost:3000` by running:
+Start listening on a file hosting server on `localhost:3000` by running:

 ```bash
 npm start